 About Keswick Music Society

 Keswick Music Society was founded in 1947 by local music lovers Leslie and Joan Sparey.
 The meetings started as gramophone playing evenings but quickly progressed to live concerts by local and national musicians held in the School Hall.
-They attracted artists of high calibre and over the decades built up a thriving membership of up to 200.
+From the start they attracted many internationally distinguished musicians and over the decades built up a thriving membership of up to 200.